 Calculating the Benefit Calculating the Benefit Calculating the Benefit The Basic Benefit is calculated based See definition under Plan 1.
 Defined Benefit Component: on a formula using the member's See definition under Plan 1 average final compensation, a retirement multiplier and total service credit at retirement.
-It is one of the Defined Contribution Component: benefit payout options available to a The benefit is based on contributions member at retirement. made by the member and any matching contributions made by the An early retirement reduction factor is employer, plus net investment applied to the Basic Benefit if the earnings on those contributions. member retires with a reduced - retirement benefit or selects a benefit payout option other than the Basic Benefit.
+It is one of the Defined Contribution Component: benefit payout options available to a The benefit is based on contributions member at retirement. made by the member and any matching contributions made by the An early retirement reduction factor is employer, plus net investment applied to the Basic Benefit if the earnings on those contributions. member retires with a reduced C C retirement benefit or selects a benefit payout option other than the Basic Benefit.
 Average Final Compensation Average Final Compensation Average Final Compensation A member's average final A member's average final Same as Plan 2.
-It is used in the compensation is the average of the 36 compensation is the average of their retirement formula for the defined consecutive months of highest 60 consecutive months of highest benefit component of the plan. compensation as a covered employee. compensation as a covered employee. concrete component of the plan.
+It is used in the compensation is the average of the 36 compensation is the average of their retirement formula for the defined consecutive months of highest 60 consecutive months of highest benefit component of the plan. compensation as a covered employee. compensation as a covered employee. benefit component of the plan. compensation as a covered employee. compensation as a covered employee.
 Service Retirement Multiplier Service Retirement Multiplier Service Retirement Multiplier VRS: The retirement multiplier is a VRS: Same as Plan 1 for service Defined Benefit Component: factor used in the formula to earned, purchased or granted prior to VRS: The retirement multiplier for determine a final retirement benefit.
 January 1, 2013.
 For non-hazardous the defined benefit component is The retirement multiplier for non- duty members the retirement 1.00%. hazardous duty members is 1.70%. multiplier is 1.65% for creditable 1.0070. service earned, purchased or granted For members who opted into the on or after January 1, 2013.
-Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans. service creatica in mose plans.
-Defined Contribution Component: Not applicable.
+For members who opted into the Hybrid Retirement Plan from Plan 1 on of allor bandary 1, 2010. - or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
+Defined Contribution Component: Not applicable. ļ

 Normal Retirement Age Normal Retirement Age Normal Retirement Age VRS: Age 65.
 VRS: Normal Social Security Defined Benefit Component: retirement age.
 VRS: Same as Plan 2.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Unreduced Retirement Earliest Unreduced Retirement Earliest Unreduced Retirement Eligibility Eligibility Eligibility VRS: Age 65 with at least five years VRS: Normal Social Security Defined Benefit Component: (60 months) of creditable service or at retirement age with at least five years VRS: Normal Social Security age 50 with at least 30 years of (60 months) of creditable service or retirement age and have at least five creditable service. when their age and service equal 90. years (60 months) of creditable service or when their age and service equal 90.
+Earliest Unreduced Retirement Earliest Unreduced Retirement Earliest Unreduced Retirement Eligibility Eligibility Eligibility VRS: Age 65 with at least five years VRS: Normal Social Security Defined Benefit Component: (60 months) of creditable service or at 6 VRS: Normal Social Security age 50 with at least 30 years of creditable service.
+(60 months) of creditable service or retirement age and have at least five creditable service. when their age and service equal 90. years (60 months) of creditable service or when their age and service equal 90. equil yo.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Reduced Retirement Eligibility Earliest Reduced Retirement Eligibility Earliest Reduced Retirement Eligibility VRS: Age 55 with at least five years VRS: Age 60 with at least five years Defined Benefit Component: (60 months) of creditable service or (60 months) of creditable service.
-VRS: Age Members may retire with a age 50 with at least 10 years of ( reduced benefit as early as age 60 creditable service. with at least five years (60 months) of creditable service.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Earliest Reduced Retirement Earliest Reduced Retirement Earliest Reduced Retirement Eligibility Eligibility Eligibility VRS: Age 55 with at least five years VRS: Age 60 with at least five years Defined Benefit Component: (60 months) of creditable service or (60 months) of creditable service.
+VRS: Age Members may retire with a age 50 with at least 10 years of reduced benefit as early as age 60 creditable service. with at least five years (60 months) of creditable service.
+Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions. emproyment, subject to restrictions.